top Ask Slashdot: What Do You Consider Elegant Code?

 My point still stands: I was working on 3D games at time!
 I would have

 killed for the concurrency visualiser in Visual Studio, because the engine was multi-threaded.
-Similarly, live edit-and-continue debugging has its uses when twiddling around with something like a tree rebalancing algorithm.
+Similarly, live edit-and-continue debugging has its uses when twiddling around with something like a tree rebalancing algorithm. about a year and a half ago

 top Visual Studio vs. Eclipse: a Programmer's Comparison